Notodonta pacifica Behr, 1892

 Notodonta pacifica is an attractive warm brown and gray prominent moth with pale hindwings.
 It is large (21–24 mm.) with elongate apically rounded forewings bearing a black flange at the inner third of the posterior margin.
 The ground color is ochre and red brown along the posterior and most of the terminal wing.
 The remainder is hoary gray, lightest in the median area.
 The irregular antemedial line and scalloped postmedial line are slightly darker gray, while the postmedial line is pale preceded by a red-brown shade.
 The reniform spot is a transverse dark gray or red-brown line surrounded by paler scales.
 The basal area bears a thin red brown or black dash—some specimens have a similar dash in the base of the cell—and a dark brown to black line at the posterior margin near the flange.
 Two dark gray or red-brown horizontal dashes are present between veins at the apex.
 The hindwing is white, variably suffused with gray (darkest in females) with dark gray discal spot, veins, and anal angle.
 The thorax is dark gray with a tan central area.
 The male antenna is bipectinate.

 This species can be distinguished from other Pacific Northwest moths by the combination of gray and red-brown forewing with light gray anterior median area, red-brown shade near the outer margin, and flange on the posterior margin of the forewing.
-It is closely similar to Notodonta manitou, an eastern species that occurs only in northeastern British Columbia in our area.
+It is similar to Notodonta ochreata, a species that only occurs in far eastern Idaho near the border with Wyoming in our area, possibly to the east of the range of N. pacifica.
+The main difference between these species is that N. pacifica has a smoother forewing with more extensive brown color on the distal wing, whereas N. ochreata is strongly mottled with dark charcoal gray and has more limited warm tan color nearly confined to the wing base.
+Other differences between these species are listed on the N. ochreata species page.
+Notodonta manitou, a more eastern species that might occur in northeastern British Columbia is less similar to N. pacifica due to a lighter colored forewing with extensive yellow tan color.
 These species are best separated by locality.